RomanStadlhuber/livo-handheld/README.md

 </details>

 ### Configure automatic USB mounting

+> **NOTE:** on bookworm seems to work even when booting without GUI after at least one initial automatic mount with GUI.

 Automatic mounting is required for the software to be able to detect external drives when run in "headless mode".
 Follow the instructions in this [GitHub gist](https://gist.github.com/michalpelka/82d44a21c29f34ee5320c349f8bbf683).